aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 [https://dotnet.microsoft.com/download/dotnet-core](https://dotnet.microsoft.com/download/dotnet-core)

-Navgiate to the .NET Core version that you want to install, then download the appropriate version of the .NET Core SDK installer for your platform.
+Navigate to the .NET Core version that you want to install, then download the appropriate version of the .NET Core SDK installer for your platform.

 For my system I selected the macOS x64 .NET Core SDK installer for version 3.0.100-preview3-010431.